Hexagram 17隨Following

 — Legge (1882)

-The decision-relevant translation is precise.
-For the actor in the line-5 seat — the CEO, the senior partner, the head of state, the principal whose authority is genuine — the hexagram instructs that the load-bearing work is not the gathering of followers but the calibration of one's own attention.
-The ruler who directs sincerity at what is actually excellent produces followership as a downstream consequence; the followership is followable precisely because the ruler's own alignment is upstream of self-interest.
-The line is the inverse of the typical leadership failure mode: the ruler who tries to be followed performs leadership and produces the line-4 problem in their lieutenants; the ruler who directs sincerity at what merits it becomes the figure the hexagram statement was naming when it promised 元亨利貞無咎.
-For decision-makers in senior seats, line 5 is the I Ching's clearest picture of authority that is followable without coercion — because the authority is itself following something worth following.
+The instruction is precise.
+For whoever sits in the line-5 seat — the head of state, the chief surgeon, the head teacher whose authority is genuine — the hexagram says the load-bearing work is not the gathering of followers but the calibration of your own attention.
+Direct sincerity at what is actually excellent and followership follows as a downstream consequence; it is followable precisely because your own alignment is upstream of self-interest.
+This is the inverse of the usual leadership trap: the ruler who tries to be followed performs leadership and produces the line-4 problem in their lieutenants; the ruler who directs sincerity at what merits it becomes the figure the hexagram statement named when it promised 元亨利貞無咎.
+For anyone in a senior seat, line 5 is the I Ching's clearest picture of authority that is followable without coercion — because the authority is itself following something worth following.

 拘係之,乃從維之。王用亨于西山。